plague-anon/SDSearcher/README.md

 # TLDSearcher
 > This Python tool searches for subdomains on a given target domain.

-You supply a domain to target (google.com) and then some options regarding the wordlists, or crunch parameters, then the program will try each possibility against the domain.
+You supply a target domain name such as google.com and then using the -s flag, you supply a subdomain to check.
+The program will then see if the subdomain.domain exists.

 ## Installation
 ```